 Robert’s Rules of Order is a popular book of parliamentary procedures, which are a set of basic principles all groups can use to streamline their decision-making processes.
 The Webster’s New World edition of Robert’s Rules of Order emphasizes the importance of following these types of procedures by saying,

-Parliamentary procedure enables members to take care of business in an efficient manner and to maintain order while business is conducted … Parliamentary procedure takes up business one item at a time and promotes courtesy, justice, and impartiality.
+The parliamentary procedure enables members to take care of business in an efficient manner and to maintain order while business is conducted … Parliamentary procedure takes up business one item at a time and promotes courtesy, justice, and impartiality.
 It ensures the rule of the majority while protecting the rights of the minority and absent members.
-Adhering to parliamentary procedure is democracy in action (4).
+Adhering to the parliamentary procedure is democracy in action (4).